 Yes, there are some fascinating and awesome occurrences because this IS indeed a *creative* survival technique the brain has.
 This, however, does not mean it is entertaining and purely for amusement to live this lifestyle.
 Real dissociative disorders are not escapes from responsibility nor attempts to recreate oneself to make up for a life lacking excitement.
 It is simply normal brain processes that developed with walls between, separating memories into compartments.
 The reasons this happens are many, but it mostly is some interference with the early developmental stages of childhood.

 What are we but the sum of our memories and experiences?
 What if experiences are not remembered?
 That is how each identity, with their different set of memories, develops with their OWN different personality, and they are not just a part of a single personality.
 Each part, each identity, is real, not a figment of imagination or child’s play or hallucinations or delusions.
 None of that.
 Each one has real memories of things actually experienced when they were fronting executive control of the body.
 They are as real as the history of their time line is.
 Treat them as real people who need help filling in the blanks and making sense of their time line and perceptions.

-In the end you will find the use of one name is a personal choice and not a representation of one’s healing.
+My story isn’t just mine.
+I wish to be a voice for many.
+I may even discuss things I learn about others with my disorder and their healing.
+In the end I hope you will see, the use of one name is a personal choice and not a representation of one’s healing.
 You will also find there are some who can heal themselves without the assistance of continuous therapy.
-Lastly, you will find just how well we are at surviving and blending in, that maybe, just maybe, you already interacted with a “multiple” or “multi-person” yourself, unbeknownst to you.
+Lastly, you will discover just how well we are at surviving and blending in.
+So that maybe, JUST MAYBE, unbeknownst to you, you already interacted with a “multiple” or “multi-person” yourself.